 A couple of examples:

 A potential buyer's home inspection report comes back with minor repairs like unsealed windows or a broken seal on the toilet floor.
 If these items become part of the negotiation, you may have to fix them at your own expense - and you'll have to call in a licensed professional to do it.
-But if you had that inspection report aead of time, you could fix some of those things yourself, or have cousin Joe who's super handy come by and do it on the cheap.
+But if you had that report ahead of time, you could fix some of those things yourself, or have cousin Joe who's super handy come by and do it on the cheap.